aaronsaray/aaronsaray.com/content/blog/dev-manager-3-3-types-of-devs.md

 Before you jump to a conclusion that your developer is a bad seed, you need to reflect a little bit more on the situation.
 Are they causing you a problem based on malice or based on your vacuum?

-### Attend to your different programmers
+## Attend to your different programmers

-*“Always remember you're unique, just like everyone else.”*
+> “Always remember you're unique, just like everyone else.”*
+>

-~ Red Green (or [Jim Wright](https://quoteinvestigator.com/2014/11/10/you-unique) - why am I so bad at picking quotes?)
+> ~ Red Green (or [Jim Wright](https://quoteinvestigator.com/2014/11/10/you-unique) - why am I so bad at picking quotes?)

 You are unique, intelligent and learning to do your job better.
 A step above the rest (that’s why you’re reading this newsletter, right?)
 You’re certainly different than other managers who don’t care.
 But remember, each one of your developers is unique and different, too.
 It’s your job to understand that and apply this knowledge to your leadership.

-> You're on your way as a great Dev Manager.
-Check out more [management entries](/tag/management) to continue your journey.